-This policy applies to all urban street and park trees in the local government area that are either owned or managed by the Dubbo Regional Council; such trees shall be referred to as public trees.
-(A public tree includes any tree which has any part of its trunk growing from Council managed land).
+This policy applies to all urban street (inside the 80km/hr zones) and trees located within the open space network throughout the local government area that are either owned or managed by the Dubbo Regional Council.

 Where Developers, or the public, approach Council requesting the removal of a public tree/s, an assessment of the tree/s will be conducted by a Level 5 Council arborist to determine the amenity value of the tree/s in accordance with the adopted methodology.
-The Developer, or member of public, will be required to compensate the public for the loss of amenity value prior to the removal of the tree/s.
+The Developer, or member of public, will be required to compensate the public for the loss of amenity value prior to the removal of the tree/s, as well as the cost of removal and replacement of the tree, in accordance with the adopted Street Tree Planting standards.